 - amount of aftercare required

 - costs of consumables and equipment used

 The fee is usually payable after you have been informed of your pathology results, usually 4-7 days after the procedure.
 More information...

 No out of pocket expense (From 1/1/ 23: $105 - 380)

 The discount fee is offered to:

 - children under 18

 - Health Care card holders

-The Medicare is usually about half the total fee.
-The rebate is not known until after the pathology result is confirmed.
+The rebate is sometimes not known until after the pathology result is confirmed.